MartinThoma/MartinThoma.github.io/_posts/2014-08-15-media-viewer-and-superprotect.md

 #### Wrong arguments
 * The super protect right was necessary as one admin was abusing his power.<br/>
-  If the problem is only one admin, there already is the possiblity to remove the admin status of this user.
+  If the problem is only one admin, there already is the possibility to remove the admin status of this user.
 * The WMF has the legal right to do what they want and they need superprotect to have legal security.<br/>